JesperLundberg/svartafanan.nvim/README.md

 #### TODO

-- [ ] Allow more package managers than just lazy
+- [x] Allow more package managers than just lazy
+- [ ] Add more sizes to get scrambles for
+- [ ] Add timing functionality
+- [ ] Be able to get another scramble if the window is already opened

 #### Local development